 Praise and Worship began to be a task because I wasn’t seeking God’s presence throughout the week, except for Shabbat.
 Sure, I’d pray, but not focused, unceasing prayer.
-I liken it to being married and your date night is your Sabbath and Sunday service is like hanging out with friends, as couples do.
+I liken it to being married and your date night is your Sabbath and Sunday service is like double dating.
 (I know this takes some imagination but just try to see where I’m going with this) If you don’t speak to your spouse all week and wanna give attention out the blue on date night (Sabbath), that’s unacceptable and then try to show off in front of friends (Sunday service) there’s going to be a problem.
 Now imagine going through that every week?
-I don’t know about you but I don’t want a relationship like that but that’s what I was handing to God and asking Him to bless.
+I don’t know about you but I don’t want a relationship like that, but that’s what I was handing to God and asking Him to bless.
 No wonder I wasn’t living loved, I wasn’t doing my part, I was neglecting my better half.

 So for me, although I’ve never been in love but have loved, I had to think of how I would act if my relationship with God were a intimate one, which it should be.
 I wouldn’t have been satisfied had my spouse not checked in with me all day.
 I realized He wasn’t either.
 I need more attention than that and so does God.
-He’s not a genie in a bottle, He is God Almighty and He deserves way more attention and quality time, not just on date night.
+He’s not a genie in a bottle, He is God Almighty and He deserves way more attention and quality time, not just on date night or on the double date acting like we have it all together.
 When the concept is broken down like this, you can readily understand why we don’t have victory or abundance.
 Had I been God, I wouldn’t have blessed us either.
-In interpersonal relationships, you can understand why you don’t get the things that you desire if you don’t treat people right but we tend to treat God any way we want and then have the nerve to use an excuse like “He knows my heart.”
-When we are in our spouse’s presence just because that’s where we want to be, they’re more likely to want to be in your space for the same reasoning, not because they want what’s in your hand but what’s in your heart.
+In interpersonal relationships, you can understand why you don’t get the things that you desire if you don’t treat people right, but we tend to treat God any way we want and then have the nerve to use an excuse like “He knows my heart.”
+When we are in our spouse’s presence, just because that’s where we want to be, they’re more likely to want to be in your space for the same reasoning, not because they want what’s in your hand but what’s in your heart.
 We should want God’s heart more than anything including more than being right.

 Fullness comes to us when we remember to be with Him before going out to serve Him.
 He wants our hearts to be in alignment with Him before our hands set about doing today’s assignment for Him.- TerKeurst, page 39

 Just as earthly relationships, you have to keep the fire going.
 It’s not God whose fire went out, its ours.
-We need to deal with distractions, the grass is not greener by giving in to them.
+We need to deal with distractions.
+The grass is not greener by giving in to the distractions, the grass is greener where you water it.
 In this case I was probably right but the relationship was destroyed and even when I came to myself and apologized for my part in it, it was not fully mended.